Michedev/ATTSW-Project-2/readme.md

 ## Application features

 The application is a task manager which allows the user to keep track of its own tasks.
-Specifically, the tasks handled by this application consists in a title and three steps to reach its conclusion; for instance title "Shopping" and subtasks {"Bread", "Milk", "Water"}.
+Specifically, the tasks consist in a title and three steps to reach its conclusion; for example a task with title "Shopping" and subtasks {"Bread", "Milk", "Water"}.
-Furthermore, the application tasks are bounded to an user, in fact the application features a registration and login pages.
+Furthermore, since every task is bounded to an user the application features a registration and login pages for users.
 In conclusion, a summary of the application capabilities:

 - Create new user
 - Login user